ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 !!! caution

-    When you deselect blocks, any related blocks that are included in the Page hide as well.
+    When you deselect blocks, any related blocks that are included in the page hide as well.
-    To publish the Page, the editor has to remove these blocks from the Page, too.
+    To publish the page, the editor has to remove these blocks from the page, too.

 ### Available page layouts

 You can decide which page layouts are available for an editor.

-Expand the **Select layouts** section, and define which layouts are available for this Page.
+Expand the **Select layouts** section, and define which layouts are available for this page.

 ![Layouts](img/select_layouts.png "Layouts")

-If you deselect a layout that is currently used on a Page, the editor has to change the layout to be able to edit the Page.
+If you deselect a layout that is currently used on a page, the editor has to change the layout to be able to edit the page.

 ### Preferred editing mode

-You can set the editing mode that is launched when an editor starts editing the Page.
+You can set the editing mode that is launched when an editor starts editing the page.
 To do it, in the **Select Editor launch mode** section, select one of the available options.

 ![Editor launch mode](img/select_editor_mode.png "Select Editor launch mode")